 In the 1970s, psychologist Herbert Freudenberger coined the word burnout, "a state of mental and physical exhaustion caused by one’s professional life."
 According to Freudenberger, burnout isn’t a mental illness; rather, it’s a stress state characterized by symptoms such as fatigue, irritability and insomnia.

-And recent research suggests that parents can also succumb to burnout, too.
+suggests that parents can also succumb to burnout, too.
 In fact, low to moderate correlations between parental burnout and professional burnout, parental stress and depression suggests that parental burnout is not just burnout, stress or depression.
 The sheer prevalence of parental burnout suggests that some parents are so exhausted that the term "burnout" is appropriate.
 And by some parents, the figure is anywhere between two and 12 percent.

 That may not seem like a whole lot, but perhaps it's because many parents feel guilty admitting to feeling burnt out.
 So we reached out to moms to ask them what "mommy burnout" feels like to them, and how they cope with it.